Dublin Travel Guide

 Dublin airport, located around 10 kilometres from the city centre, is one of the busiest airports in Europe, with nearly 20 million passengers using its facilities every year.
 The airport, renowned for its fabulous duty-free shopping, is well-serviced by bus, taxi and car hire companies to take you to your final destination.
 The choice of fast-food restaurants, pubs and a food court will satisfy the pangs of any hungry or thirsty traveller.
 The airport is used by up to fifty airlines and operates a substantial array of short, medium and long-haul routes and domestic services to regional Irish airports.
 The enormous car park facility can accommodate up to 22,000 vehicles.

-Dublin hotels
+Dublin Hotels

 Our favourite hotels in Dublin City Centre include The Merrion Hotel, The Westbury Hotel and The Shelbourne Hotel.
 See accommodation details below.

-Located in the Georgian quarter of the city, The Merrion Hotel is an award-winning five-star establishment that excels in providing luxurious comfort.
+The Merrion Hotel – Located in the Georgian quarter of the city, The Merrion Hotel is an award-winning five-star establishment that excels in providing luxurious comfort.
 The hotel has 127 guestrooms and 19 suites, a fantastic selection of fine dining restaurants and bars, and a refreshing spa.

-Situated in the heart of the city centre, the five-star Westbury Hotel is ideally located for those who want a short stroll to the city’s cultural, retail and nightlife attractions.
+The Westbury Hotel – Situated in the heart of the city centre, the five-star Westbury Hotel is ideally located for those who want a short stroll to the city’s cultural, retail and nightlife attractions.
 Its Café Nova restaurant offers a marvellous dining experience, from Irish breakfast and brunch to cocktails and supper!

-Best tourist attractions in Dublin
+Best Tourist Attractions in Dublin

 Guinness Hop Store